bdnorris/DES-340/lectures/lecture02-rwd.md

 When designing for various screens, there are multiple approaches to optimizing typography and a thousand variables.

-Measure (line-length) and word breaking are some of the more difficult things to control on the web and to optimize for responsive designs.
+Measure (characters per line) and word breaking are some of the more difficult things to control on the web and to optimize for responsive designs.
 Assuming a flexible container set to some percentage width of the viewport, how do you control line lengths when you don't control the canvas?

 A few approaches to consider:
 - adjusting the font size to maintain proper measure within different breakpoints.